BackupTheBerlios/conglomerate-svn/trunk/tools/ogrewizard71/Files/Templates/docs/ReadMe.txt

     About the "[!output PROJECT_NAME]" Project
 ========================================================================

-The OGRE Application Wizard has created this OGRE-compliant "[!output PROJECT_NAME]" project for you.
+The OGRE Application Wizard has created this OGRE "[!output PROJECT_NAME]" project for you.
-It serves as a starting point, whether you want to do some quick OGRE-testing, or just want to create an OGRE-compliant project real fast.
+It serves as a starting point, whether you want to do some quick OGRE-testing, or just want to create an OGRE compliant project real fast.

 Enjoy! ;-))